DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 Setup (Linux Only)

-This project is designed for a Debian-based Linux (like Kali or Ubuntu).

-1. Make setup.sh Executable:
+Make setup.sh Executable:

 chmod +x setup.sh

-2. Run the Setup Script:
+Run the Setup Script:
-This script must be run with sudo.
-It will install all system and Python dependencies for you, and set up the required hardware rules.

 sudo ./setup.sh

-3. Connect Controller:
+Connect Controller:
 After the setup script finishes, unplug your controller's USB cable and plug it back in.
-This is a crucial step to apply the new udev-rules.

-You are now ready to run the attack.

-How to Run
+How to Run the Experiments

-Connect your DS5 controller to your linux machine and verify using lsusb, and you should see something like this:
-"Bus 002 Device 011: ID 054c:0ce6 Sony Corp.
-DualSense wireless controller (PS5)"

-The main script (attack_ds5.sh) takes two arguments: MESSAGE (in quotes) and DOS_FLAG (0 or 1).
+The main script (attack_ds5.sh) takes two arguments: MESSAGE (in quotes) and DOS_FLAG (0, 1, or 2).

-Example 1: Taunt Only (No DOS)
-This will blink "SOS" in green on the controller's LEDs and rumble, then exit cleanly.
+1. Baseline Test (Taunt Only)

-./attack_ds5.sh "SOS" 0
+Command: ./attack_ds5.sh "SOS" 0

-Example 2: Full Attack (Taunt + DOS)
-This will blink "DOSSED" and then immediately launch the DOS flood, freezing the controller.
+Result: Controller blinks "SOS" and returns to normal (blue light).

+2. Performance Degradation Test (Mild DOS)

+This requires two separate terminal windows to run simultaneously, allowing you to quantify the attack.

+Window

+Command

+Purpose

+Terminal 1 (Analyzer)

+python3.13 latency_analyzer.py

+Measures the input speed (baseline is ~4-8ms).

+Terminal 2 (Attacker)

-./attack_ds5.sh "DOSSED" 1
+sudo ./attack_ds5.sh "LAG" 1

+Launches the Mild DOS cycle (3s freeze / 3s recover).

+Observation: During the attack, the Interval reported in Terminal 1 will spike dramatically (e.g., from 4ms to >3000ms or freeze entirely) when the burst hits, and then drop back down, proving intermittent service denial.
+Use the PEAK LATENCY value for your report.

+3. Complete Failure Test (Extreme DOS)

+Command: sudo ./attack_ds5.sh "FAILURE" 2

+Result: Controller blinks "FAILURE," freezes permanently, and requires a software reset to recover.